dinhdiep/MONOD2/README.md

 ### Plasma prediction

 To perform plasma prediction, we asked if plasma samples from healthy individuals, lung cancer patients, and colon cancer patients can be identified from their methylation haplotype load profiles.
-In the following analyses, we use the
+In the provided code, a random sample of 20 colon cancer plasma, 20 lung cancer plasma, and 30 healthy plasma were used to train an ensemble MARS (Multivariate Adaptive Regression Splines) model using the `earth` R package.

 Run example